 Fast-forward a decade & 11,000 posts, some Blogger Brand Ambassadorships (Marc Jacobs Bang; StriVectin; Hanes; Aerosoles), Twitter Parties (Sam's Club) & books, including a, er, *cheeky* history of naughty nothings called "Lingerie: A Modern Guide" (Chartwell Books).
-She also penned "How to Work with Bloggers", the definitive guide for lifestyle brands wanting to navigate the Blogosphere with polish and professionalism.
+She also penned "How to Work with Bloggers" for lifestyle brands wanting to navigate the Blogosphere with panache.
 She has consulted with top New York public relations firms and she has appeared in Forbes, the Wall Street Journal, Women’s Wear Daily & USA Today.

 To connect with Lesley on LinkedIn, CLICK HERE.

 While working as trendspotter in NYC, one of my duties was to shoot emerging trends in streetfashion.
 Each month, prior to submitting photos to my editor, I found myself increasingly intrigued by the way people's ensembles identified their particular social group.
 These uniforms told me tales of...

 ...a night out at CBGB vs. a benefit at the Met;

 ...a fashion'y brunch in Soho vs. the porkchop & eggs hangover special at Superfine in DUMBO;